Azure/azure-sdk-for-net/sdk/core/System.ClientModel/README.md

 ### Configuring service clients

 `System.ClientModel`-based clients provide a constructor that takes a service endpoint and a credential used to authenticate with the service.
-They also provide an overload that takes an endpoint, a credential, and an instance of `ClientPipelineOptions` that can be used to configure the pipeline the client uses to send and receive HTTP requests and responses.
+They also provide a constructor overload that takes an endpoint, a credential, and an instance of `ClientPipelineOptions` that can be used to configure the pipeline the client uses to send and receive HTTP requests and responses.

 `ClientPipelineOptions` allows overriding default client values for things like the network timeout used when sending a request or the maximum number of retries to send when a request fails.